Complex number: Improper integrals

 In applied fields, complex numbers are often used to compute certain real-valued improper integrals, by means of complex-valued functions.
 Several methods exist to do this; see methods of contour integration.

 Dynamic equations

 In differential equations, it is common to first find all complex roots r of the characteristic equation of a linear differential equation or equation system and then attempt to solve the system in terms of base functions of the form f(t) = e^{rt}.
 Likewise, in difference equations, the complex roots r of the characteristic equation of the difference equation system are used, to attempt to solve the system in terms of base functions of the form f(t) = r^{t}.

 Linear algebra

-Eigendecomposition is a useful tool for computing matrix powers and matrix exponentials.
-However, it often requires the use of complex numbers, even if the matrix is real (for example, a rotation matrix).
+Since $\C$ is algebraically closed, any non-empty complex square matrix has at least one (complex) eigenvalue.
+By comparison, real matrices do not always have real eigenvalues, for example rotation matrices (for rotations of the plane for angles other than 0° or 180°) leave no direction fixed, and therefore do not have any real eigenvalue.
+The existence of (complex) eigenvalues, and the ensuing existence of eigendecomposition is a useful tool for computing matrix powers and matrix exponentials.

 Complex numbers often generalize concepts originally conceived in the real numbers.
 For example, the conjugate transpose generalizes the transpose, hermitian matrices generalize symmetric matrices, and unitary matrices generalize orthogonal matrices.